Ssese Islands: Travel

-On Bugala island there are shared taxis that run from Kalangala to Luku.
+On Bugala island there are shared taxis that run from Luku in land port to as far as mulabana at the extreme end of the island and nearby landing sites.
+Boda boda are also a popular means of transport on the island.

 Economic activity

 The principal industry in the Ssese Islands is fishing for the huge Nile Perch, with much of the catch being exported.
 Overfishing is a huge concern on these and other islands in Lake Victoria.
 Other industries include agriculture, forestry and tourism.

 Livestock farming is practiced on the islands.
 It is estimated that 3,000 cattle, 250,000 poultry (chicken and ducks), 1,235 goats and 7,000 pigs are kept on the islands.

 BIDCO, a private palm oil processor based in Jinja District, on the mainland, owns a 15000 acre palm oil plantation on the islands.
 In addition, outgrower farmers grow palm oil on contract with BIDCO and sell their produce to the processor.
 In 2010, the palm oil plant began generating 1.5MW of electricity through the burning of bagasse and some of the oil.
 The power supplies the oil processing plant and the excess is sold to Kalangala, the largest town on the islands.

 Logging is another economic activity that is practiced on the Ssese Islands.